Should you buy a Ford car now with heavy discounts? Know here

 Resale value

 When we buy a car, resale value is something we keep in mind.
 Ford cars usually come with high resale value.
-But, if the brand is not operational in India, then the resale value will take a hit for sure due to consumer perceptions.
+But, if the brand doesn't have manufacturing operations in India, then the resale value would take a hit due to consumer perceptions.
 This is certainly a deciding factor for the buyers.
 However, if you are planning to drive the car for 7-8 years, then you can ignore the reduced resale value factor.

 To buy or not to buy

-The decision to buy or not buying a Ford car will ultimately depend on the price, the tolerance level for inconveniences he or she would face, and how long the consumer would like to hold the car.
+The decision to buy or not buying a Ford car will ultimately depend on multiple factors.
+These include the price, the tolerance level for inconveniences he or she would face, and how long the consumer would like to hold the car.

 Speaking about the availability of parts, the US automaker has already said that it will continue to maintain parts inventory in major cities like Delhi, Mumbai, Kolkata, Chennai etc. Hence, getting common regular parts won't be tough.
 Getting the regular maintenance done too will be easy.
-However, critical and major repairs will take more time for sure.
+However, critical and major repairs might take more time.

-Speaking about the service network, the Ford service network will certainly squeeze a bit, but not significantly for sure.
+Speaking about the service network, the Ford service network might squeeze a bit, but not significantly for sure.
 Also, the small repairs can be done at third-party workshops operated by individuals or startups.
 Hence, this potential inconvenience factor can be ignored as well.